v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex2_Implement_Identity_Synch.md

 	- Dawn Williamson

-17. Once you have completed the validation steps, minimize your PowerShell window (do not close it) and proceed to the next Lab.
+17. Once you have completed the validation steps, close your PowerShell window.
+Congratulations!
+You have just completed the final lab in this course.

 # End of Lab 4